npendery/temperature_feed_challenge/README.md

 # Challenge Follow Up

 This was a fun challenge!

-There are a couple things I'd like to
+A couple notes:
+- The frontend application can be found at https://github.com/npendery/loft_temperature_feed_frontend to view the current temperature.

+- I have a [PR](https://github.com/npendery/loft_temperature_feed_challenge/pull/2/files) open for building out the subscription.
+I was running into some issues with running the subscription service through `django-channels-graphql-ws`.
+I always appreciate feedback on how I could do it properly.

+- Since I am newer to using Django, it would be great to get some feedback on any conventions I missed.